bryanmytko/advent-of-code/README.md

 # Advent of Code

-These are my (messy) solutions for the Advent of Code problems.
+These are my (sometimes messy, never optimized) solutions for the Advent of Code problems.

 [https://adventofcode.com](https://adventofcode.com/)